vizay2/DBMS-Assignments-LAB/assignment03/LAB3_README.md

 ## Data Collection and Data Insertion in College Database

 ### Objective
-The objective of this lab is to understand how real-world data is collected from authentic sources and inserted into a relational database using SQL.
-This lab focuses on maintaining data accuracy, consistency, and proper use of primary and foreign key constraints.
+The objective of the lab is to understand how real-world data is collected from official sources and inserted into a relational database using SQL.
+The lab focuses on maintaining data accuracy, consistency, and proper use of primary and foreign key constraints.

 ---